G-Research/ParquetSharp/docs/guides/VisitorPatterns.md

 ## IColumnDescriptorVisitor<TReturn>

-The `IColumnDescriptorVisitor<TReturn>` interface visits column descriptors (schema metadata) without performing any I/O. Use this when you only need to inspect or process schema information.
+The @ParquetSharp.IColumnDescriptorVisitor`1 interface visits column descriptors (schema metadata) without performing any I/O. Use this when you only need to inspect or process schema information.

 ## Best practices